tscript3r/photogram/README.md

 ```

 By executing maven package goal frontend will be production ready builded and copied into resources of backend, so
-that http server of backend will also run the frontend part.
+that http server of backend runs also the frontend part.
 Default port is 8080, so after running the jar just visit:
 http://localhost:8080

-To login you can use following credentials:
+For login you can use following credentials:
 *    Username: admin
 *    Password: test